intel/dffml/docs/arch/alice/discussion/0036/reply_0030.md

 Beyond a software nutrition label: Towards software DNA.

+doing some research working on a hunch that we can leverage phylogeny if we view software as DNA and different deployment contexts / configurations / starting states for it as different gene expressions.

 What software is like what other software in what ways.

 - clade